 We got our first little sprinkling of snow this AM, and it was the coziest winter morning I could ever hope for.
 Total fuzzy blanket, acoustic folk music, hot coffee bliss.

 So of course, it only made sense to whip up a little dinner to match the weather.
-When it’s chilly out, I will always choose comfort food like red wine pot roast or beef stroganoff with brandy and shallots.
+When it’s chilly out, I will always choose comfort food like red wine pot roast or my forever favorite, beef stroganoff with brandy.
 And of course, bourguignon, which is basically the epitome of cozy in a bowl.

 White and brown bowls of short ribs, carrots, onions, bacon, mushrooms, tomato paste, herbs, butter, and salt on a white counter next to beef broth and a bottle of wine.

-• Beef short ribs – you can use bone-in or boneless short ribs.
-I’ve tested with both!
-Boneless are a bit easier but bone-in gives the stew a bit more flavor.
+You can use bone-in or boneless short ribs.
+I’ve tested this recipe with both!
+Boneless are a bit easier but bone-in short ribs give the stew a bit more flavor.
 If you can’t find short ribs, chuck roast is a good replacement.

 Six steps to making stew.
 In photo 1, beef on a sheet pan.
 In photo 2, raw bacon in a white pot.
 In photo 3, the bacon is cooking.
 In photo 4, beef is in a white pot.
 In photo 5, tongs hold a seared piece of beef.
 In photo 6, carrots and onions in a white pot.